You had a hard workout yesterday and wake up to find that your heel pain is absolutely unbearable.

 While you wait for your doctor’s appointment, do everything possible to avoid further damage or a complete break in the bone.
 Rest your foot, ice the area for 10-15 minutes in intervals throughout the day, wrap the foot with KT tape or an Ace Bandage for stability, and elevate the foot to reduce swelling.
 Try to avoid putting weight on the area as much as possible.

 Your doctor’s recommended course of treatment will depend on the severity of your fracture and your unique circumstances.
 He or she may recommend a cast, crutches, or a strict regimen of rest while the fracture heals.
 This will take between 6 to 8 weeks at a minimum.
 It’s important to follow your doctor’s recommendations, even if you start feeling better, to allow your foot to completely heal.
 You can take anti-inflammatory painkillers like ibuprofen during the healing process as needed.
 As you heal, and once you are back on your feet, it’s also more important than ever to wear protective, supportive footwear to avoid re-injury or further breakage.
+In fact, it’s not uncommon for plantar fasciitis to develop soon after a stress fracture heals.

 Whether you’re dealing with a stress fracture or Plantar Fasciitis, getting treatment as soon as possible will help you relieve the pain you’re experiencing and avoid more damage to your feet and heels.